 S.N.
-Types and Description 1 Basic Types: They are arithmetic types and consists of the two types: (a) integer types and (b) floating- point types.
-2 Enumerated types: They are again arithmetic types and they are used to define variables that can only be assigned certain discrete integer values throughout the program.
+Types and Description 1 Basic Types: They are arithmetic types and are further classified into: (a) integer types and (b) floating-point types.
+2 Enumerated types: They are again arithmetic types and they are used to define variables that can only assign certain discrete integer values throughout the program.
 3 The type void: The type specifier void indicates that no value is available.
-4 Derived types: They include (a) Pointer types, (b) Array types, (c) Structure types, (d) Union types and (e) Function types.
+4 Derived types: They include (a) Pointer types, (b) Array types, (c) Structure types, (d) Union types, and (e) Function types.

-The array types and structure types are referred to collectively as the aggregate types.
+The array types and structure types are referred collectively as the aggregate types.
 The type of a function specifies the type of the function's return value.
-We will see basic types in the following section, whereas, other types will be covered in the upcoming chapters.
+We will see the basic types in the following section, whereas other types will be covered in the upcoming chapters.